Advancing NIH’s Mission Through a Unified Strategy

 Alternative testing models:

 NIH is establishing the Office of Research Innovation, Validation, and Application under the Division of Program Coordination, Planning, and Strategic Initiatives, to develop, validate, and scale the use of human-biology-based new approach methodologies (NAMs) to complement animal models and enhance investigations.
-This office will coordinate with NIH institutes, centers, and offices to explore and prioritize ways to reduce our reliance on animal testing to advance technologies that improve translation to humans.
+This office will coordinate with NIH institutes, centers, and offices to explore and prioritize ways to reduce our reliance on animal testing and to advance technologies that improve translation to humans.
 Accordingly, all new funding opportunities that include support for animal models will also incorporate language on the consideration of NAMs.
 The office will serve as a hub for interagency collaboration and expand funding opportunities and infrastructure for non-animal approaches.

 Promoting research focused on scientifically valid, measurable health outcomes: